ExpediaGroup/graphql-kotlin/README.md

 ## ⌨️ Usage

-While all the individual modules of `graphql-kotlin` are published as stand-alone libraries, the most common use cases are running a server, and genereating a type-safe client.
+While all the individual modules of `graphql-kotlin` are published as stand-alone libraries, the most common use cases are running a server and generating a type-safe client.

 ### Server Example